Skip to content

 Common Next Gen UI YAML configuration files can be used to configure UI Agent functionality.

 Configuration file extension is available to provide ability to fine-tune descriptions for the MCP tools and their arguments, to get better performance in your AI assitant/orchestrator.
+It also allows you to enable or disable individual tools.
 For details see mcp field in the Schema Definition.

 mcp: